ymeine/atpackager/lib/visitors/readme.md

 Note that dependencies must be part of the packaging already, either already added to it or present in its source directory.

-If a dependency could not be found, is not part of the specified `externalDependencies` and if `mustExist` is truthy, an error is logged.
+If a dependency could not be found, is not part of the specified `externalDependencies` and if `mustExist` is truthy, an error is logged then.